YoranBrondsema/yoranbrondsema/content/post/portfolio-performance-report-july-2018.md

 ---
-title: "Portfolio performance report (July 2018)"
+title: "Portfolio performance report Q2 2018"
 date: 2018-07-23T21:39:27+02:00
 slug: portfolio-performance-report-july-2018
 tags: ["Investing"]
 toc: true
-description: "The first report of my passive investment portfolio, from between Decemebr 2017 and July 2018."
+description: "The first report of my passive investment portfolio, from between December 2017 and July 2018."
 ---

 In December of 2017, I started acquiring the first assets of my investment